 Your dentist is the most important part of your Invisalign experience, so pick them with care.
 There are many dentists out there offering Invisalign, but you want one whose expertise you trust.

-And just as important: it should be someone you get along with.
+It’s also just as important to find a dentist you get along with.
 You won’t be spending as much time in the office as you would with traditional braces, but you’ll still be seeing them a lot over the next year or so, so make sure you choose a dentist you like.
-And has a staff that makes you feel welcome and at home.
+Make sure they also have a staff that makes you feel welcome and at home.
 You shouldn’t feel rushed or neglected.
 Every visit should make you happy, not just because of the progress you’re making, but also because you like visiting your dentist.

 Another thing to consider is that you might want to get some additional procedures in addition to Invisalign.
 Many people want teeth whitening after Invisalign, but other times people find they don’t like the shape of a tooth and want to have it reshaped with a porcelain veneer or dental crown.
 Make sure your dentist could help you with that.